 In terms of hardware, the LGS116P is equipped with a Marvel 88E1685LKJ2 chipset and, since we get a total of 16 Gigabit Ethernet ports, there is a total bandwidth of 32 Gbps available.

-Setting up the Linksys LGS116P is simple, all you have to do is connect the power adapter to your switch and into a power outlet and then connect your network devices to the switch by using Ethernet cables.
-Furthermore, you can cascade your switch to another switch.
-This can be done by connecting an Ethernet cable to any of the ports on the secondary switch (makes sure that it’s turned Off) and then connect it to a computer.
-Afterwards, take another Ethernet cable and connect one end to another port on the secondary switch and the other end to the main switch.
-That’s pretty much it, quite simple, right?
+Setting up the Linksys LGS116P is simple, all you have to do is connect the power adapter to your switch and into a power outlet and then connect your network devices to the switch by using Ethernet cables (you can also cascade your switch to another switch).

 Since this is an unmanaged unit, you don’t get to configure the switch, but there are some interesting features that are worth mentioning.
 There is the Quality of Service Traffic Prioritization (QoS) which ensures that regardless of network congestion, certain data throughput is still maintained for some connected devices (useful especially for video streaming or VOIP).
 There’s also support for Jumbo Frames (up to 9K bytes of payload frames, which means less CPU cycles and reduced overheads).